gabotechs/dep-tree/README.md

 ## Contributing additional languages

-If you want to contribute additional languages, there's a guide [here](docs/IMPLEMENTING_NEW_LANGUAGES.md) that teaches how to implement new languages with a hands-on example based on a fictional language.
+If you want to contribute additional languages, there's a guide [here](docs/IMPLEMENTING_NEW_LANGUAGES.md) that teaches how to implement them with a hands-on example based on a fictional language.

 Contributions are always welcome!